NajmosSalahin/NajmosSalahin/README.md

 ### About Me

-I am a data enthusiast and self-taught developer with a strong foundation in Python for data analysis, leveraging libraries like Pandas and NumPy to process and interpret datasets.
+***I am a data enthusiast and self-taught developer in Bangladesh with a strong foundation in Python for data analysis, leveraging libraries like Pandas and NumPy to process and interpret datasets.
 I am fluent in English and Bangla, and possess basic Japanese language skills.
-My goal is to apply my analytical and communication skills to create robust, data-driven solutions and contribute to projects that require a keen eye for detail and a clear understanding of information.
+My goal is to apply my analytical and communication skills to create robust, data-driven solutions and contribute to projects that require a keen eye for detail and a clear understanding of information.***

 ---